Simo Häyhä

-Early life and youth
+Early life, family and education

-Häyhä was born in the Kiiskinen hamlet of the Rautjärvi municipality in the Viipuri Province of southern Finland near the border with Russia.
-He was the seventh of eight children in a Lutheran family of farmers; his father, Juho Häyhä, was the owner of the Mattila farm while Simo's mother, Katriina (née Vilkko) was a loving and hard-working farmer's wife.
-He attended school in the village of Miettilä in Kivennapa parish and cultivated his home farm together with his eldest brother.
-He was a farmer, hunter, and skier prior to his military service.
+Simo Häyhä was born on 17 December 1905 in the Kiiskinen hamlet of the Rautjärvi municipality in the Viipuri Province of southern Finland.
+He was the seventh of eight children in a Lutheran family of farmers.
+His father, Juho Häyhä, was the owner of the Mattila farm, while his mother, Katriina (née Vilkko), was a loving and hard-working farmer's wife.
+He attended school in the village of Miettilä in Rautjärvi and helped cultivate the home farm alongside his eldest brother.
+Before his military service, he was a farmer and enjoyed hunting and skiing.

-Militia and military service
+Militia and military training

-Häyhä joined the Finnish voluntary militia Civil Guard (Suojeluskunta) at the age of 17.
-He was successful in shooting competitions in the Viipuri Province; his home was reportedly full of trophies for marksmanship.
-He was not keen to hog the spotlight, and accordingly in group photos from his youth he usually stood at the back, until his later successes forced him to take centre stage.
+Häyhä joined the Finnish voluntary militia, the Civil Guard (Suojeluskunta), at age 17.
+He excelled in shooting competitions in the Viipuri Province, and his home was reportedly filled with trophies for marksmanship.
+Not keen to hog the spotlight, he usually stood at the back in group photos during his youth, until his later successes forced him to take centre stage.

-In 1925, at the age of 19, Häyhä began his 15-month compulsory military service in the Bicycle Battalion 2 in Raivola, Viipuri Province.
+In 1925, at age 19, Häyhä began his 15-month compulsory military service in the Bicycle Battalion 2 in Raivola, Viipuri Province.
 He attended the Non-Commissioned Officer School and served as a conscript officer in the Bicycle Battalion 1 in Terijoki.
-However, he did not receive formal sniper training until a year before the war in 1938 at a training centre in Utti.
+However, he did not receive formal sniper training until 1938, a year before the war, at a training centre in Utti.

-According to Major Tapio Saarelainen—who met Häyhä several times and has written five books about him, including his biography—Häyhä was able to estimate distances with an accuracy of 1 metre (3.3 ft) up to 150 metres (500 ft).
-Saarelainen notes that during his Civil Guard training, Häyhä once hit a target 16 times from 150 metres away in just one minute.
-"This was an unbelievable accomplishment with a bolt action rifle, considering that each cartridge had to be manually fed with a fixed magazine that held together five cartridges."
+According to Major Tapio Saarelainen, who met Häyhä several times and has written five books about him, including his biography, Häyhä was able to estimate distances up to 150 m within a margin of error of 1 m.